 All the data in a PPC ad will help you understand the return on investment (ROI) of your ad spend.
-On top of the ROI, the data will also show you lots of very helpful information about your audience.
+On top of the ROI, these data-driven insights will provide very helpful information about your audience.

-Marketing is expensive, but with PPC ads you can set budgets when creating the campaigns.
+Digital marketing is expensive, but with PPC ads, you can set budgets when creating the campaigns.
 This means you can make sure you don’t overspend one day without seeing any results.

 Con 1: PPC is time-consuming

 Managing your PPC can take up a lot of time, which is why many companies use agencies or employ someone full-time to focus entirely on ads.
 Whilst you can set budgets so you don’t overspend, PPC can become expensive if you aren’t actively managing and adjusting your campaigns.

 Con 2: PPC can be confusing

 If you don’t understand the basics of keyword targeting, market segmentation, display ads, landing pages, retargeting, and other technical terms associated with PPC, then you might get frustrated with your results.